 FOREX-Dollar off six-week high as US jobs, central bank decisions eyed

-* Signs of improvement in Europe support euro, sterling
+* Signs of improvement in Europe keeps euro, sterling afloat for now

 * Pound near 3 1/2-yr high vs yen, 4-month high vs euro

-TOKYO, Sept 5 (Reuters) - The dollar steadied just below a six-week high on Thursday after investors had booked profits on its recent gains ahead of key events, including monetary policy meetings in major economies and a crucial U.S. jobs report that could make or break the case for a reduction in U.S. stimulus this month.
+TOKYO, Sept 5 (Reuters) - The dollar steadied just below a six-week high on Thursday ahead of central bank policy meetings in major economies and a crucial U.S. jobs report that could make or break the case for a reduction in U.S. stimulus this month.

-The dollar index stood at 82.201 , little changed on the day and off a six-week high of 82.516 hit on Tuesday.
+The dollar index stood at 82.231 , little changed on the day but not far from a six-week high of 82.516 hit on Tuesday.

-The euro held on to Wednesday's gains to fetch $1.3199 , after data showed euro zone businesses had their best month in over two years in August as orders increased for the first time since mid-2011.
+The dollar dipped on Wednesday on profit-taking and also in part as the euro gained after data showed euro zone businesses had their best month in over two years in August as orders increased for the first time since mid-2011.

 "Both the euro zone and British economies seem to be improving of late.
 So some people who had expected more easing from Europe may be having a rethink and adjusting their positions," said Katsunori Kitakura, associate general manager of market making at Mitsui Sumitomo Trust Bank.

-Sterling held firm after data showed on Wednesday the UK services sector expanded at its fastest pace in more than six years in August
+Perkier than the euro was sterling, which benefited from data on Wednesday showing the UK services sector expanded at its fastest pace in more than six years in August

-Also on the horizon is the U.S. ADP private-sector jobs number due out Thursday, which could be seen as an early indicator on more important government employment report on Friday.
+The U.S. ADP private-sector jobs number is due out on Thursday, which could be seen as an early indicator on more important government employment report on Friday.

-The data is widely perceived to be the key factor in determining whether the Federal Reserve will start reducing its stimulus at its Sept.
+If the data confirms a continued recovery in the U.S. job market, that will be seen as ensuring the Federal Reserve will start reducing its stimulus at its Sept.
 17-18 meeting.

 "It seems like the market is tentatively concluding that any military action may not last that long and its impact on the world economy will be limited.
 The market is coming back to business as usual," said Bart Wakabayashi, head of forex at State Street Global Markets.